 If allowed to continue, the repetitive vibration will cause the tissue to become inflamed and swell, further obstructing an already reduced opening and speeding up the air more.
 Therefore, the smaller the opening, the faster the air, and the more the vibrations.
 Most of the time, the noise is at the level of a chainsaw!

 The vibration of snoring can contribute to other serious problems in the arteries of the neck that carry blood to the brain.
-The walls of these arteries thickens and accumulates plaque which can break off due to the turbulence and head straight to the brain resulting in a stroke.
-Snoring should not be ignored; it is one of the main signs of OSA and OSA will take an average of 8-10 years off your life.
+The walls of these arteries thicken and accumulate plaque which can break off due to the turbulence and head straight to the brain resulting in a stroke.
+Snoring should not be ignored; it is one of the main signs of obstructive sleep apnea (OSA), and OSA will take an average of 8-10 years off your life.

 Snoring & OSA FAQ:

 Obstructive Sleep Apnea (OSA) is characterized by airway obstruction.
 90% of those with OSA are currently undiagnosed--it could be you.
 It is often found in children as well.
 If a person snores and has daytime tiredness, they have OSA.

 Do you have to have an overnight study in the sleep lab?